In this post we will provide an overview of the last 2 tabs on LGA pages. The last 2 features allow you to:

 In summary, the demand profile tab permits investors to minimise the risk of purchasing idle properties by providing information on which dwelling type is most in demand.
 Furthermore, it also assists in ascertaining whether a specific property is overvalued thus helping them not to overextend at property auctions.

-Overall, it is important for every investor to consider all features and pages on the platform in unison.
-As it was evident in this blog post, a spill over heatmap alone is not as useful as when combined with a scatter-plot.
-The combination of the 2 charts provides a more focused view of demand concentration.
+Overall, it is important for every investor to consider all features on the platform in unison.
+As it was evident in this blog post, a spill over heatmap alone is not as useful as when combined with time-series charts.

-Notwithstanding this, we created each page and feature on the platform to satisfy a particular investment need.
+Notwithstanding this, we created each metric and graph on the platform to satisfy a particular investment need.

 However, before starting on a feature exploration, an investor needs to understand his or her personal finances and have a clear strategy in mind.
 This will have an impact on what meaning is extracted from each feature or a combination of features.